-I recommend that you only have 2-3 admins on any account, and regardless of how many groups are in Zendesk, they remain the gatekeeper for any changes to the instance.
-Changes within the instance can then be managed under strict change control and testing, keeping Zendesk operating optimally.
+We recommend you maintain only 2-3 admins on any account, and regardless of how many groups are in Zendesk, they remain the gatekeeper for any changes to the instance.
+Changes within the instance can then be managed under strict change control and testing, keeping Zendesk in control and operating optimally.

 - Click on the Zendesk URL and Self Serve

 It's really nice to see that most Zendesk instances are correctly linked to customer websites.
 This means that their Help Centers have a URL like help.myBrand.com.au.
 For others that have not set this up correctly, you can see the URL to be something like myZendeskName.zendesk.com which is not ideal for your brand.